-These rules and regulations updates may not necessarily have an impact on your marketing campaigns, but the virus outbreak and changes to the way consumers go about their day-to-day lives has changed a lot since the coronavirus started in China.
+These rules and regulations updates may not necessarily have an impact on your marketing campaigns.
+But the virus outbreak and changes to the way consumers go about their day-to-day lives have changed a lot since the coronavirus started in China.
 So, let’s have a look at some of the key areas and elements you should be monitoring and updating to coincide with the current global situation that we find ourselves in.

 Monitor any changes

-Use Google Analytics to see how changes to the volume of traffic are impacting your clicks, click-through rates, conversion rates, impressions and so on.
-It is important to monitor these changes regularly especially now that more and more consumers are turning to the internet for research and goods and products.
+Use Google Analytics to see how changes to traffic volume are impacting your clicks, click-through rates, conversion rates, impressions, and so on.
+It is important to monitor these changes regularly, especially now that more and more consumers turn to the internet for research and goods and products.

-Amazon, for example, has seen a colossal spike in online orders as customers turn to the online e-commerce business, earning it a reputation as a safe haven alternative to supermarkets and retail shops during the coronavirus crisis.
+For example, Amazon has seen a colossal spike in online orders as customers turn to the online e-commerce business, earning it a reputation as a safe-haven alternative to supermarkets and retail shops during the coronavirus crisis.

-You should be vigilant with your social media campaigns as well particularly as more time is being spent on social media as governments around the world have imposed preventative measures including citizens staying at home.
-With more and more people working from home, your target audience and potential customers are turning to the internet to pass the time.
+You should be vigilant with your social media campaigns as well, particularly as more time is being spent on social media as governments around the world have imposed preventative measures, including citizens staying at home.
+With more and more people working from home, your target audience and potential customers turn to the internet to pass the time.
 Monitor your social media ad campaigns as the amount of traffic is sure to have skyrocketed during recent weeks as a result of the pandemic.